 If you are a group, staying in a “case” is a good deal.
 Most of the time, you pay a fixed amount for the “case” for two people and then the price to add extra people is a lot cheaper.
 Twice, we got a “case” for the six of us!

 Except in Noumea, you won’t find many AirBNB rental.
 If you are happy to carry around your tent and linen, camping is the cheapest option for accommodation.

 12. Consider using Le Pass

 If you want to fly to the different islands, Air Caledonie Pass could save you a bit of money.
-It allows you to get 4 flights for 32,800 XPF.
+It allows you to get four flights for 32,800 XPF.
 Destinations covered from and to Noumea are Ouvéa, Maré, Lifou, Isle of Pines, Koné and Touho.
-You’ll need to contact email@example.com to organise Le Pass for you.
-The special tariff is not available for every flight so you will need to tell them the destinations and dates you would like to fly and they will offer the best match they can.
+You’ll need to contact [email protected] to organise Le Pass for you.
+The special tariff is not available for every flight so you will need to tell them the destinations and dates you would like to fly, and they will offer the best match they can.

 I recommend checking the prices with their online booking system before signing for Le Pass: if you manage to book a promo fare, you could even get a better deal than Le Pass!

 This way, you’ll have room to bring food with you from Noumea to avoid restaurants on the islands, if you do want to save money that way.
 Tourism brings significant revenue to the people living on the island, so I recommend playing the game of spending money there.
 But it can rapidly become expensive to pay for three meals a day.
 Sometimes, I had my own food for breakfasts as I found them really pricey and generally of low quality, whereas I could be very happy with the French biscuits that I usually miss so much.